-“Historic traffic numbers have builders seeing positive market conditions, but many in the industry are worried about rising costs and delays for building materials, especially lumber,” said NAHB Chairman Chuck Fowke, a custom home builder from Tampa, Fla.
-“More domestic lumber production or tariff relief is needed to avoid a slowdown in the market in the coming months.”
+"Historic traffic numbers have builders seeing positive market conditions, but many in the industry are worried about rising costs and delays for building materials, especially lumber," said NAHB Chairman Chuck Fowke.
+"More domestic lumber production or tariff relief is needed to avoid a slowdown in the market in the coming months."

-Derived from a monthly survey that NAHB has been conducting for 35 years, the NAHB/Wells Fargo Housing Market Index gauges builder perceptions of current single-family home sales and sales expectations for the next six months as “good,” “fair” or “poor.”
-The survey also asks builders to rate traffic of prospective buyers as “high to very high,” “average” or “low to very low.”
+Derived from a monthly survey that NAHB has been conducting for 35 years, the HMI gauges builder perceptions of current single-family home sales and sales expectations for the next six months as "good," "fair" or "poor."
+The survey also asks builders to rate traffic of prospective buyers as "high to very high," "average" or "low to very low."
 Scores for each component are then used to calculate a seasonally adjusted index where any number over 50 indicates that more builders view conditions as good than poor.

 All the HMI indices posted their highest readings ever in September.
 The HMI index gauging current sales conditions rose four points to 88, the component measuring sales expectations in the next six months increased six points to 84 and the measure charting traffic of prospective buyers posted a nine-point gain to 73.